-Tips for Responding to an Email Asking for Information
+Tips for Responding to An Email Asking for Information

-1. Open with a Warm, Polite and Formal Greeting
+1. Open with a Warm, Polite, and Formal Greeting

-In a professional email, always open your letter with a formal and polite salutation like “Dear” which can be followed by the recipient's name.
+Respond to requests in a professional email, always open your letter with a formal and polite salutation like “Dear” which can be followed by the recipient’s name.